opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

    - Any outliers in the Throughput stability.
    - Any unexpected variation in Throughput stability.
    - CPU and memory utilization may also be collected as part of this test, to determine the vSwitch's performance footprint on the system.
+   - The [RFC5481] PDV form of delay variation on the traffic flow, using the 99th percentile.

 <br/>